 Plate your cells of interest.
 These cells will be at different stages of growth and division, known as the cell cycle.

-Add hydroxyurea [pronunciation] to your cells to synchronize cells in S phase, the DNA replication stage of the cycle.
+Add hydroxyurea [pronunciation] to your cells to synchronize cells at the beginning of S phase, the DNA replication stage of the cycle.

-Hydroxyurea inhibits the cell’s ability to make deoxyribonucleotides [pronunciation], pausing DNA replication as the concentration of these nucleotides [pronunciation] decreases.
+The S phase checkpoint ensures DNA replication, and therefore cell division, can proceed accurately.

-The S phase checkpoint ensures DNA replication occurs accurately and that the cell can divide normally.
+Hydroxyurea inhibits the cell’s ability to make deoxyribonucleotides [pronunciation], pausing DNA replication as the concentration of nucleotides [pronunciation] decreases.

-Hydroxyurea triggers the DNA damage response, which is part of the S phase checkpoint, and stops the cell from proceeding through the cell cycle.
-This occurs as long as hydroxyurea remains present.
+This stalling triggers the DNA damage response, part of the S phase checkpoint, preventing progression into S phase.

-Remove the media containing hydroxyurea to allow your cells to progress and divide.
+Remove the media containing hydroxyurea to allow the cells to continue through the cycle.

-Since all cells were stalled together, the cells will be synchronized as they grow and divide.
+Since all cells were stalled together, the population is now synchronized.

 In this example, we will use hydroxyurea to synchronize the cell cycle of U2OS [pronounced U two O S] cells.